Skip to main content

 5. Set the Default Value of the port to {grasp_pose}

-6. Optionally, set the Type to geometry_msgs::msg::PoseStamped_<std::allocator<void> > so that {grasp_pose} shows up in other geometry_msgs::PoseStamped input port dropdown menus.
-To get the correct type, click into a Behavior in the Editor that outputs {grasp_pose} and click the blue copy button next to the port type above the port value.
+Setting the Type makes {grasp_pose} show up in other geometry_msgs::PoseStamped input port dropdown menus, which is more user friendly.
+To get the correct type string, click into a Behavior in the Editor that outputs {grasp_pose} and click the blue copy button next to the port type above the port value.

 It should look something like this: